 PART 10 URBAN INDUSTRIAL DISTRICT Section 9.1006.
-Urban Industrial District: development standards.
+Urban Industrial District; development standards.

-(5) All development in the UI districts must conform to any adopted streetscape plan for the streets, which the project abuts.
+- streetscape plan for the streets, which the project abuts.
 Improvements relating to sidewalk tree planting and landscaping as specified by the streetscape plan must be installed during the development process.
 Setbacks prescribed in the streetscape plan supersede those listed as minimums for the district when the plan specifies a greater setback than the minimum for the district.
-Developers are strongly encouraged to work with the appropriate utility companies to relocate overhead utilities underground during the development of the site, unless the following criteria are met:
+Developers are strongly encouraged to work with the appropriate utility companies to relocate overhead utilities underground during the development of the site, unless the following criteria are met: - a.
+The power lines existed above ground at the time of first approval of a plat or development plan by the local government, whether or not the power lines are subsequently relocated during construction of the subdivision or development plan.

-- a.
-The power lines existed above ground at the time of first approval of a plat or development plan by the local government, whether or not the power lines are subsequently relocated during construction of the subdivision or development plan. - b.
+b.
 The power lines are located outside the boundaries of the parcel of land that contains the subdivision or property covered by the development plan.